15 Side Jobs to Make Some Extra Money

 Are you short on extra cash?
 Do you have to stretch from paycheck to paycheck to get the bills paid?
 If you’re not ready to look for a higher paying full-time position or don’t want to commit to adding a permanent part-time job to your schedule, consider a flexible side job.

-You can work as much, or as little, as you’d like.
+You can work as much or as little as you’d like.
 You’ll be able to set your schedule based on how much you want to boost your earnings, and you will end up with some new skills to bolster your resume.
+You can also cobble together a variety of gigs, and turn your side jobs into working as a full-time freelancer.

 15 Side Jobs to Make Some Extra Money

 Here are 15 side gigs to consider when you need some extra income.
-They are easy to get, you don’t need to acquire additional education or training to get hired, and are jobs where you can decide when you want to work.
+They are easy to get, you don’t need to acquire additional education or training to get hired, and they are jobs in which you can decide when you want to work.

 1. Ride Share/Delivery Driver